robric/wiki-contrail-controller/QoS-Queueing-Configurations-and-Facts.md

 >       hardware_q_id  : Hardware queue identifier.
 >       logical_queue  : Defines the logical queues that map to the hardware queue.
 >       default        : When set to True, defines the default hardware queue for Qos.
 All unspecified logical queues map to this hardware queue.
-One of the queue must be defined default.

 The provisioning will take care to populate the contrail-vrouter-agent.conf with above mentioned configurations.

-Note that it is mandatory to mention a 'default' queue for every host where you are configuring Qos queue mapping.
-The provisioning will fail if "default" not mentioned

 * Alternatively, if you have already provisioned the setup without including qos configurations at the time of fresh provisioning, you can directly go and modify the contrail-vrouter-agent.conf on each compute node as follows: